Quick answer

 What nutrients does Zucchini provide for babies?

-Zucchini provides nutrients like fibre that support babies' growth and development.
+Zucchini provides nutrients like potassium, fibre, vitamin A, vitamin C that support babies' growth and development.

 How long can I store Zucchini for babies?